mhaywardhill/deploy_postgres_flexible_server/README.md

 I use this project to create a Postgres test environment in Azure using Terraform.
 I execute the commands from a Linux terminal on Windows (Ubuntu on WSL).

-The environment variable TF_VAR_project_name and the Terraform variable location (hardcoded in the terraform.tfvars file) are used to name the resources.
+The environment variable TF_VAR_project_name and the Terraform variable environment_name (hardcoded in the input.tf file) are used to name the resources.

 I have selected Private access (VNET Integration) for the connectivity method, so the Postgres server is deployed in a delegated subnet.